 a) Wetland Specialist Paul Butler has moved on to a new job elsewhere, and a search to fill this position has begun.

 b) A new Buffer Law Ordinance has been approved by the County Board which will provide greater enforcement of the Statewide Buffer Standards.
 The Ordinance text appears to be provided by the State, and is a mandate that does come with funding, both to assist the landowners and provide enforcement via misdemeanor with fine.
 Presently there is only a handful of non-compliant situations, with due-date July 1.
-A Delegation Agreement between the County and SWCD has been signed to facilitate Buffer compliance.
-[Is that what the agenda meant at 5.B?
+An agreement delegating enforcement administration to the SWCD has been drafted and will be presented to the County Board at the Work Session 6/19/18; pending approval the 19th, the agreement is expected to be added to the 6/26/18 regular meeting consent agenda.

 6) Water Quality Monitoring Program.
-Kim provided a report on recent activity regarding the Surface Water Assessment Grant (SWAG) and the Watershed Pollution Loading Monitoring Grant (WPLM).
+Kim provided a report on recent activity regarding the Surface Water Assessment Grant (SWAG) and the Watershed Pollutant Load Monitoring Network Grant (WPLMN).
 The Big Fork Watershed in Itasca County is the focus presently, plus one more site in neighboring Koochiching County, all according to the WRAPS cycles.
 All the May samples have been registered, the June cycle has begun.
 The Upper Mississippi Headwaters WRAPS is now open for public comment; a public meeting on the Mississippi-Grand Rapids WRAPS is scheduled for June 26 at the Long Lake Conservation Center near Palisade.

 7) Septic System Update.

-a) The septic system loan grant proposal (submitted by John Connolly and John Davis) has been tabled for now but will be reconsidered at the next County Board work session.
+a) The septic system loan grant proposal (submitted by Dan Swenson, Andy Arens, John Connolly and John Davis) has been tabled for now for needed additional coordination with the County Attorney and County Auditor.

 b) WPIC has long sought to have the remaining loophole for triggering a compliance test removed.
 This is regarding interfamilial transfers of property which do not require the filing of a Certificate of Real Estate Value, as described in Minn.
 Stat.
 272.115 subd.
 1. A Motion was made by Dan B., second by Tom, to request that the Planning Commission hold hearings to develop a recommendation for County Board approval of a text amendment regarding the compliance triggers found at Section 2.5 in the Itasca County SSTS Ordinance; Motion Approved.
 This strategy came on prior advice from Environmental Services Director Dan Swenson.